Graduate Teaching Assistant

 Matthew has over 6 years of experience delivering guided tours of historic houses around America.
 His love of architecture, as well as social and domestic history, shine through his tours, in which he brings to life the culture and ideas of America’s past.
 He is also a dedicated world traveler, both as tourist and academic, and has lectured in such exotic locations as Chulalongkorn University in Thailand and the Dramatic Arts Center of Iran.

 Matthew’s academic accolades include the Benjamin T. Ford Award in history and the Charles H. Dyson Award.
 He has also undertaken cultural and historical programming for such impressive clients as Columbia University, the United Nations, and the Smithsonian’s National Museum of the American Indian.
 Matthew is a born raconteur, a colorful wit, and a sharp academic who brings to his work a natural flair for popularizing high art and culture.

 Teaching and Research Interests

 Matthew's long-term research goal is to contribute to scholarship surrounding the history of mentalities towards outlying gender identities and erotic desires and how the transmission of individuals’ stories to the general public affects the ongoing historical record.
-Matthew studies the history of culturally acceptable relationships in American domestic life and investigates how the incorporation of queer narratives in contemporary house museums effects the perception of oppositional identities and relationships today.
+Matthew studies the history of culturally acceptable relationships in American domestic life and investigates how the incorporation of queer narratives in contemporary house museums affects the perception of oppositional identities and relationships today.